Actindo-AG/Documentation/DataHub/Integration/07_ManageVariantSets.md

 ### Add defining attributes

+A defining attribute is the characteristic that defines the variation of an entity.
+For example, in the case of a *PIM* product, such as a piece of clothing, color or size can be defining attributes.

+[comment]: <> (Simon: Bitte prüfen und ggf. ergänzen/verbessern)

 You have to select at least one defining attribute to create a variant set.
 You can only select attributes as defining attributes that are neither multi-language nor multi-channel and that are assigned to the selected attribute set.